Vadman97/Vadweb/README.txt

 *NEXT THING TO DO: Paginate views.php
 *	Cache using a session array, which file IDs the user can view (at least for the thumbnails); look at APC_STORE()
 *	Limit file requests per minute
-*Make login bar look better
+*Make sure thumbnails can only be generated for real pictures, not gifs etc *Make login bar look better
-*Finish commenting safety/html url parsing and html markup
-*	Preg replace, preg_match_all, reg expressions, htmlspecialchars *Improve comments display for google crawling
+*Improve comments display for google crawling
-*Display owner next to comments, add ratomgs for comments *Ajax everytthing
+*Display owner next to comments, add ratemgs for comments *Ajax everytthing
 *	Make sure all errors are grabbed from php and shown through javascript (might need backend change for this) *Voting for both comments and files